executehouse/Limpopo-Connect/limpopo-api/README.md

 ## Need Help?

-1. Check [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) for common issues
+1. Check the backend README and `SUPABASE_SETUP.md` (if using Supabase) for common issues
 2. Review `SUPABASE_SETUP.md` for environment setup
 3. Ensure Supabase env vars are loaded
 4. Verify RLS policies if encountering permission errors